msach22/misc-opentok-samples/README.md

 ### Customer

 1. Visit the URL mapped to the application by your web server. `tbschedule.com:8888`
 2. Select an appointment time and fill in your information.
-You should then get an email confirming your slot.
+You should then get an email confirming your appointment.
 3. At the time of your appointment, join the chatroom.

 ### Representative